SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It's fun to enjoy the outdoors at Pier 39.
 This pier along the waterfront in Fisherman's Wharf offers you the chance to do a little shopping, enjoy a meal (either indoors or out) and check out the silly sea lions in San Francisco playing on their platforms.

-Other fun things to do along the pier is check out the free performances on their stage, ride the historic carousel, or run up and down their musical stairs.
+Other fun outdoor activities at Pier 39 include checking out the free performances on their stage, riding the historic carousel, and running up and down the musical stairs.

-In addition to this outdoor fun, you can also head indoors to the Aquarium of the Bay, the 7D Experience, or their colorful mirror maze.
+In addition to this outdoor fun, you can also head indoors to the Aquarium of the Bay, the 7D Experience, or the colorful mirror maze.

 >> Find out more about visiting Pier 39